 How Much Does Window Installation Cost In Freehold?

-Window installation and replacement costs depend on a number of factors, including the number and size of the windows, how difficult your windows are to access or install, and the materials you choose.
-On average, Freehold homeowners spend around $280 per window*.
+The price of window installation or replacement varies based on a number of factors, including how difficult your windows are to access or install, the materials you choose, and the number and size of the windows.
+On average, Freehold homeowners will spend about $280 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows